 Visual arts are celebrated with original exhibits by local artists in Maysville’s galleries and many local businesses.
-The Ohio River Valley Artist Guild ORVAG, located in The Cox Building, and The Kentucky Gateway Museum Center, located on Sutton Street, features numerous traveling and permanent exhibits all year long. the Steve White Gallery on Market Street is home to International award winning artist Steve White.
-Steve is known for his Native American Collection as well as his streetscape scenes capturing historic downtown Maysville and Mason County.
+The Ohio River Valley Artist Guild ORVAG, located in The Cox Building, and The Kentucky Gateway Museum Center, located on Sutton Street, features numerous traveling and permanent exhibits all year long.
 The Eat Gallery on Second Street, the Ken Swinson gallery on Old Main Street and many other local artists contribute to Maysville’s unparalleled works in oils, pastels, water, photography and mixed media that are all housed for viewing and sale in cozy, visitor-friendly galleries around town.

 Special events and festivals are the mainstay of Maysville-Mason County Tourism.
-Maysville loves a street party as is evident throughout the summer and fall as everyone congregates on Market Street for Wine Tasting and music at Maysville Uncorked, barbecue and music at Pig Out in Maysville and just plan music as we celebrate our famous “girl singer” at the annual Rosemary Clooney Music Festival.
+Maysville loves a street party as is evident throughout the summer and fall as everyone congregates on Market Street for wine tasting and music at Maysville Uncorked, barbecue and music at Pig Out in Maysville, or just good music and family fun at one of the other many downtown events.
 In Old Washington we hold true to the frontier heritage with annual events such as the Simon Kenton Harvest Festival and Frontier Christmas.
 The multitude of annual events in Maysville, provide every visitor with many reasons to spend a few days here!

 Overnight lodging choices in Maysville are incomparable.
 The privately owned French Quarter Inn, where the romance of New Orleans lives within the elaborate interior is majestically nestled on the banks of the Ohio River awaiting your arrival for a memorable stay.
 There is also a wide selection of select hotels with great service and contemporary amenities.
 Maysville has the perfect accommodation to meet the needs of visitors eager to enjoy the community’s natural charm.